do-not-track-me/isothiazoline-allergy/README.md

 .. which is kind of unfortunate since [it's used practically everywhere](https://dermnetnz.org/topics/methylisothiazolinone-allergy). (insert bad luck brian meme here)

+.. and to make things worse, these substances are not always mentioned on the packaging. see [this guide](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/how-to-check-for-mi.md) how to make sure

 # So what exactly are isothiazolines?

 these names are are all a bit of a mouthful, but i guess the gist of things is that they are commonly used preservatives.